 Jasmine Nichole Cobb comes to the Department of Communication Studies following a postdoctoral fellowship at the Africana Research Center and Department of Communication at Pennsylvania State University.
 She earned her Ph.D. in Communication from the Annenberg School of Communication at the University of Pennsylvania.
 Her research focuses on both historical and contemporary representations of race, class, gender, and sexuality in visual cultures with published works on sexuality in popular music, Black filmmaking, and race on television.
 For her book manuscript, Picturing Freedom: Black Visuality in the TransAtlantic Home, 1780-1850, she explores inter-racial and intra-racial visual cultures as they were transformed by African American emancipation during the era of slavery.

-Miriam Petty comes to the Department of Radio/Television/Film from an assistant professorship in media studies at Rutgers University-Newark.
+Miriam Petty joins the Department of Radio/Television/Film from Rutgers University-Newark, where she was an assistant professorship in media studies.
 Petty received her Ph.D. in American Studies from Emory University’s Institute of the Liberal Arts.
 A 2006-2009 Fellow of Princeton University’s Society of Fellows, Petty’s recent projects include Race.Place.Space., a documentary film festival in Trenton, New Jersey, that she curated on behalf of Princeton’s Center for African American Studies.
 She was also a Geraldine R. Dodge Fellow at Rutgers-Newark’s Institute on Ethnicity, Culture, and the Modern Experience, for which she developed and implemented Watching Carefully, a two-year city initiative geared toward the improvement of media literacy among adults and children.
 Her forthcoming book, Stealing the Show: African American Performers and Audiences in 1930s Hollywood (University of California Press), explores the complex relationships between black audiences and black performers in the classical Hollywood era.

 Ozge Samanci, comes to the Department of Radio/Television/Film from an Andrew Mellon Postdoctoral Fellowship in the Art Practice Department of the University of California, Berkeley.
 Samanci, who has an extensive background in comics and media arts, is a published comics artist.
-Her interactive-digital media installations and other collaborative works have been exhibited in numerous venues including Siggraph, Advances in Computer Entertainment, Tangible and Embedded Interaction, Listening Machines Show at Eyedrum (a new media art gallery), and University of California Botanical Garden.
+Her interactive-digital media installations and other collaborative works have been exhibited in numerous venues.
 Her digital video work has been screened in international film festivals and the Sonic Generator Concert series.
 Samanci earned her Ph.D. in Digital Media from the School of Literature, Communication, and Culture at the Georgia Institute of Technology.
 She authored the book Animasyonun Onlenemez Yukselisi (The Irresistible Rise of Animation), published by Istanbul Bilgi University Publications in Istanbul.
 She is working on her autobiographical graphic novel, Dare to Disappoint.